Aniket-Engg/solidity-school/std-2/4_Rent/README.md

 ## Informational Hint

+### Payable address

+An address expected to receive some of the ether should be declared using `address payable`.
+An address not already declared `payable` at run time can be type casted like `payable(addressVariable)`

 ### Receive Ether Function
 A contract can have at most one receive function, declared using `receive() external payable { ... }`(without the `function` keyword).
 This function cannot have arguments, cannot return anything and must have external visibility and payable state mutability.
 It is executed on a call to the contract with empty calldata.
 This is the function that is executed on plain Ether transfers (e.g. via `.send()` or `.transfer()`).